azhx/imagepixelcoordinateselector/README.md

 # Usage
 run `python pointpicker.py` then supply the relative path from the file to the image you want to open

-Useful for OpenCV cropping.
+Useful for OpenCV cropping. <br>
-Because ms paint and paint.net are actual real applications.....
+Because ms paint and paint.net are actual real applications..... <br>
 (and I'd rather write a script for this)